 Yes, because your product data will not be forwarded to EUDAMED by IFA GmbH.

 The UDI-DI (PPN) and the manufacturer's determined UDI-PI have to be included in compliance with IFA's Coding System in the Data Matrix Code.
 Any other data elements may be, but are not obliged to be, included in the Data Matrix Code.

 The manufacturer has to contact one of the issuing entities named by the European Commission.
 IFA GmbH is one of these issuing entities.
-By pre-allocating a PZN by IFA, the UDI-DI in the form of a PPN is automatically assigned to the device.
-This does not cause any further licence fee.

 The manufacturer assigns the UDI-PI in accordance with the requirements of the MDR regarding traceability (cf. IFA Specification UDI).